voyeg3r/dotfiles/rcfiles/vim/wiki/howtomakequestionsinenglish.md

-This week, as English student, I had some problems figuring out a better way to learn how to make questions in English but after reazoning, thinking a lot, reflecting I came across this.
+This week, as an English student, I had some problems figuring out a better way to learn how to make questions in English but after reazoning, thinking a lot, reflecting I came across this.